Suppression of coarsening and emergence of oscillatory behavior in a Cahn-Hilliard model with nonvariational coupling: Linear stability of homogeneous state

 into Eqs.~\eqref{eq:nondim_bG_final}, linearize in $\delta \ll 1$, and obtain the linear algebraic system

 Rewriting as

 with $\tilde\lambda=\lambda/q^2$ and $q=k/\ell$, the resulting dispersion relations are

 Here we defined the difference in coupling strengths $\Delta\equiv \alpha^2- \rho^2$.
-The rescaled eigenvalues $\tilde\lambda_\pm$ are of exactly the same form as those obtained for two coupled reaction-diffusion equations \cite{Turi1952ptrslsbs}.
+The rescaled eigenvalues $\tilde\lambda_\pm$ are of exactly the same form as those obtained for two coupled RD equations, i.e., the classical Turing system \cite{Turi1952ptrslsbs}.
 The original eigenvalues $\lambda$ are obtained by multiplying Eq.~\eqref{eq:lambda+-} with $k^2/\ell^2$ reflecting the conservation of both fields.

 In the following we use $f''_1$ and $f''_2$ as primary and secondary control parameter, respectively.
 Analyzing Eq.~\eqref{eq:lambda+-} gives us conditions for three different primary instabilities: (i) large-scale oscillatory (Hopf) instability (ii) small-scale stationary (Turing) instability and (iii) large-scale stationary (Cahn-Hilliard) instability.
 In the Cross-Hohenberg classification they are termed (i) type II$_\mathrm{o}$, (ii) type I$_\mathrm{s}$, and (iii) type II$_\mathrm{s}$ instability \cite{CrHo1993rmp}.
 Large-scale [small-scale] instabilities are also commonly termed long-wave [short-wave] instabilities.
 Note that only instability (iii) occurs in the decoupled CH equations.
 We will show that $|\alpha|>|\rho|$ is a necessary condition for instabilities (i) and (ii).